 Your partner in health,

 PS: If you've tried an elimination diet, do you have any tips that helped you make it a successful or advice on what to avoid?
-Please share your insights in the comments below.
-I and our community would love to hear from you.
+Share your comments and insights on my Facebook page; Justine Cécile Coaching.

 Want to know more?